-CRIBBAGE (V.O.)
 Well, wasn't that something else?
 I ask him to write a little tune to follow "Oh, Yeah!"
 And my song turns into a 10-second intro for his smash folk hit "Down by the Riverside."

-Cribbage is center stage on a stool playing a guitar and singing.
+Cribbage is center stage on a stool.
+He plays a guitar and sings.
 The spotlight is on him.